anze3db/blog/_posts/2023-11-03-sqlite-wal.md

 ## Conclusion

 With WAL enabled and the VACUUM command removed, [fedidevs.com](https:/fedidevs.com) is chugging along nicely.
 It only gets a little traffic and is almost free to run since it's hosted on my Raspberry Pi.
-I have to write a post about this setup in the future.
+I'll write a post about this setup in the future.